nirin/msbuild-sdks/Sources/MSBuild.NET.DefaultItems/ReadMe.md

 #### Important to Note

 - This SDK is an Extension/Support SDK that should be in conjunction with other .NET SDKs.
 Be sure to disable their automatic Default items.

-More information on how SDK's are resolved can be found [here](https://docs.microsoft.com/visualstudio/msbuild/how-to-use-project-sdk#how-project-sdks-are-resolved).